sigstore/docs/content/en/cosign/installation.md

   cosign-release: 'v1.2.1' # optional
 ```

-### Kubernetes webhook
+## Cosigned

-`cosign` can be installed on your Kubernetes cluster in a form of a [`cosigned webhook`](https://github.com/sigstore/helm-charts/tree/main/charts/cosigned).
+The `cosign` project contains an admission controller known as `cosigned`, which can be installed on your Kubernetes cluster in a form of a [`helm chart`](https://github.com/sigstore/helm-charts/tree/main/charts/cosigned).

-By installing a webhook, you can automatically validate that all the container
+The webhook can be used to automatically validate that all the container images have been signed.
-images have been signed.
-The webhook also resolves the image tags to ensure the
-image being ran is not different from when it was admitted.
+The webhook also resolves the image tags to ensure the image being ran is not different from when it was admitted.

-### Container Images
+## Container Images

 Signed release images are available at `gcr.io/projectsigstore/cosign`.
 They are tagged with the release name (e.g. `gcr.io/projectsigstore/cosign:v1.0.0`).